oakes/java-assignments/curriculum/week4.md

   * Create `Message` (id, replyId, username and text) with a constructor
   * Create `User` (password and messages)
   * Create `HashMap<String, User>` and `ArrayList<Message>`
-  * Write `addTestData` method and make the aforementioned variables static
+  * Write `addTestUsers` and `addTestMessages` method and make the aforementioned variables static
   * Create `threads.html`
     * Use the mustache if-else to determine whether to show the login form
     * Turn the thread text into links